nikeniks/bump-tags/README.md

 Working is quite simple for this application.

 - The build checks for your code and based on the commit message it will determine the next tag version.
-- You can use either #major, #minor, #patch, or #none in your commit message to specify which tag version will be updated
+- You can use either #major, #minor, #patch, or #none in your commit message to specify which tag version will be updated.
-- If no #major, #minor or #patch is provided in commit message then "DFAULT_BUMP" configuration settings is selected for next tag version, by default the "DEFAULT_BUMP" is set tp #minor
+- If no #major, #minor or #patch is provided in commit message then "DFAULT_BUMP" configuration settings is selected for next tag version, by default the "DEFAULT_BUMP" is set tp #minor.
 - For #none in commint message the pipeline only runs "generate-tags" step in build pipeline thats because I have added a condition `if needs.generate-tags.outputs.new_tag!=needs.generate-tags.outputs.tag` if this condtion fails the subsequent jobs are skipped.
 - This is done so that the `mvn deploy` does not fail while publishing same version to github packages.
 ```